Own-Data-Privateer/hoardy-mail/README.md

   : connect to the servers, but don't perform any actions, just show what would be done
   - `--very-dry-run`
   : print an interpretation of the given command line arguments and do nothing else

+- authentication settings:
+  - `--auth-allow-login`
+  : allow the use of IMAP `LOGIN` command (default)
+  - `--auth-forbid-login`
+  : forbid the use of IMAP `LOGIN` command, fail if challenge-response authentication is not available
+  - `--auth-allow-plain`
+  : allow passwords to be transmitted over the network in plain-text
+  - `--auth-forbid-plain`
+  : forbid passwords from being transmitted over the network in plain-text, plain-text authentication would still be possible over SSL if `--auth-allow-login` is set (default)

 - server connection:
   can be specified multiple times